Zeg 2025

 Nadia Beard

-Nadia is a writer and pianist.
-She is a regular contributor to the Financial Times and her articles, essays, and criticism also appear in publications including The New Yorker, National Geographic, the Guardian, and the Times Literary Supplement among several others.
+Nadia is a journalist, critic and pianist.
+She is managing editor at Coda Story and programme director at ZEG Fest.
+Her articles, essays and criticism appear in the Financial Times, The New Yorker, and National Geographic among many others.
 She was editor-in-chief of The Calvert Journal, an award-winning magazine covering contemporary art, culture and society in Russia, Eastern Europe, Central Asia and the Caucasus.
 Prior to that, she was Moscow correspondent for The Independent.
-Her first book, a memoir on music, life and the art of amateurism, will be out in 2025/26 by WW Norton and Faber & Faber.
+Her first book, a memoir on music, will be out from WW Norton (US) and Faber & Faber (UK) in 2026.

 Natalia Antelava